GarySimons/Gary_Simons/README.md

 #### Responsiveness
 * I wanted my website to be fully responsive and work and look perfect on all devices.
 * I used **Bootstrap** to build the basic grid of my website.
 This involved selection the best breakpoints to find the perfect balance on all devices.
-Reviewing the changes using the **Inspect** tools to get it right.
+Reviewing the changes using the **Chrome Developer Tools** tools to get it right.
 * The result was a very balanced and dynamic website that looked slick and stylish when adapting to different devices.

 #### Design